microsoft/azure-pipelines-tasks/docs/tools.md

 The tools folder will be pre-pended to the path.
 This sets up the environment so subsequent tasks and scripts use the tool version specified.
 For example, if npm 3.0 is chosen, it doesn't matter if subsequent execution is via the npm task, a cmd line task or a script.
 It will be used.
 This also keeps the tasks simple - use the tool in the path regardless if that's a result of a pre-requisite being installed or an installer task acquiring the tool.

 The binary folder which will be used may not be directly under the root of the binaries.
-As as example, node is in the bin folder and expects the libs to be in a sibling lib folder.
+As an example, node is in the bin folder and expects the libs to be in a sibling lib folder.
 We should not manipulate the layout of the toolset.
-The installer has first hand knowledge of that layout (might even vary by version) and knows what folder to prepend to the path (next section).
+The installer has firsthand knowledge of that layout (might even vary by version) and knows what folder to prepend to the path (next section).

 Some tools have specific  env vars like M2_HOME.